 Continuous and Comprehensive Evaluation is the need of the hour.
 In today's educational parlance, different assessment techniques are in vogue.
-But in the present study, alternative techniques of assessment, such as, rubrics, portfolio, peer evaluation, self-evaluation, etc. were used.
+But in the present study, alternative techniques of assessment, such as, rubrics, portfolio, peer evaluation, selfevaluation, etc. were used.
 Assessment is now regarded as a learning technique.
 The concept of assessment has been changed from assessment of learning to assessment for learning and assessment as learning.
 Constructivism has brought a sea change in the learning process.
 Especially, the 5-E model of teaching has popularised concept process approach to learning.
+ICT has opened the new dimensions of the teaching learning process.
+It facilitates the learning.
+Therefore, it was thought that that CCE can be introduced in the real classroom situation along with the teaching learning process as it is regarded as an integral part of the learning process.
+Therefore, instead of paper pencil test, computer based alternative techniques of assessment may be used for the CCE as well as for the teaching-learning.
+Thus, the present research was undertaken to study the effectiveness of the ICTbased material for assessment.